 Finance Committee The committee is appointed by the Pastor and is responsible for assisting and advising the Pastor concerning the administration of the parish, especially as it pertains to financial matters.
 The Finance Committee helps to oversee the parish budget, and works within the framework of the Archdiocese of Newark policies regarding church finance and administration.
 This Committee consists of those skilled in financial and business matters and meets quarterly (and other times as needed).

 Food Pantry Thanks to the generosity of the parishioners of St. Thomas More, our parish food pantry is a registered pantry in Essex County.
 Those who are served by the pantry are from the Fairfield area.
 Non-perishable items are left in the vestibule of the church and are collected daily.
 Monetary gifts can be left at the rectory.

 All those being served by the food pantry appreciate your generosity and the privacy of this pantry.

-Homebound Ministry If you are lonely, elderly, confined to home or just unable to go to church, the St. Thomas More parish family offers you someone who cares.
-Sr. Mary Faith will visit you in your home.
-She will pray with you and bring you Holy Communion.
-If you would like to be part of this Ministry or if you are in need of service of this ministry please contact the Rectory.
+Homebound Ministry If you are lonely, elderly, confined to home or just unable to attend Mass and would like someone to visit and bring Holy Communion or if you would like to be part of this ministry please call the rectory at 973-227-0055.

 Ministry of Praise The Ministry of Praise is dedicated to helping the elderly, sick and handicapped to grow in personal holiness.
 Their prayers, works, joys and sufferings are offered to God to enable the Church to grow in holiness.
 The members are encouraged to offer spiritual communications each day and intercessory prayers for the parish and the universal Church.
 They are also asked to pray for the spread of Perpetual Eucharistic Adoration.
 Contact: Gail Bottone 201-953-1259